Diagnostic endoscopic procedures on the upper gastrointestinal tract

 - Huger Endoscopy System (GVE)

 - KARL STORZ GmbH & Co.
 KG (Silver Scope, Tele Pack X)

 - Olympus (EVIS EXERA-Gif)

 - Pentax medical (MagniView EG, Transnasal EG, G-EYE)

 Table of content is not available at the moment.
 Report is still ongoing.

-In late October 2021, the BfArM (Federal Institute for Drugs and Medical Devices) has published the final version of the 2022 OPS procedure coding classification.
-The OPS, together with the ICD-10-GM (International Statistical Classification of Diseases and Related Health Problems, 10th revision, German Modification), forms the basis for the reimbursement systems in outpatient and inpatient care.Read more
+On October 27, 2022, the BfArM (Federal Institute for Drugs and Medical Devices) published the final version of the 2023 OPS procedure coding classification.
+The OPS, together with the ICD-10-GM (International Statistical Classification of Diseases and Related Health Problems, 10th revision, German Modification), forms the basis for the reimbursement systems in outpatient and inpatient care in Germany.Read more